BLumia/pineapple-calendar/README.md

 ### Why not writ a QCalendar plugin?

+*Note: I'm not sure if these are correct, let me know if it's wrong or I missed something.
+Thanks!*

 Well, there are some issues I've found when I do resources about calendar system and QCalendar support, and here are something I feel very weird about the current QCalendar implementation.

 Firstly, writing a QCalendar plugin requires we subclass `QCalendarBackend`, which is a private API, also in their API doc, there is a `QCalendar::YearMonthDay` type which even doesn't have a related documentation.